Property Tax Incentive Will Support Rehab of Macy’s Flagship State Street Store

 A planned $194 million rehabilitation of Macy’s State Street department store in the Loop will be supported through a property tax incentive approved today by City Council.

-The Class L incentive would support updates to the building’s first seven floors by Macy’s Retail Holdings Inc. and the conversion of the building’s top six floors to offices by Brookfield Asset Management, which purchased the upper levels last year.
+The Class L incentive will support updates to the building’s first seven floors by Macy’s Retail Holdings Inc. and the conversion of the building’s top six floors to offices by Brookfield Asset Management, which purchased the upper levels last year.

 Located at 111 N. State St., the building was originally designed as a flagship Marshall Field department store by Charles B. Atwood of D.H.
 Burnham & Co. and completed in 1914.
 The building was designated a Chicago landmark in 2005, the same year it was acquired by Macy’s.

 The Class L incentive is a special property tax assessment classification to encourage the preservation and rehabilitation of designated landmarks.
-The incentive would reduce property taxes on the building by $34.7 million over the next 12 years.
+The incentive will reduce property taxes on the building by $34.7 million over the next 12 years.

 # # #